-Referral spam is not harmful to your site or site visitors in that it does not install a virus or malware to your computer.
+Referral spam is not harmful to your site or site visitors in that it does not install a virus or malware on your computer.
 However, if you are not aware of it, it can greatly distort your view of your website’s performance and the actual number of site visitors.
 Referral spammers have one main goal: to make you click the links to their site (or copy/paste it in your browser).
 Then they’ll typically offer some service or you’ll end up on a malware-infested page, which is why it’s best NOT to visit spammer sites.

 Common Referral Spam Websites